shanep/shanep.github.io/docs/cs155/course-introduction.md

 ## Homework

-This section takes an estimated 3-4 hours - The time commitment in this module can vary widely because you will be downloading and installing tools which can take more time depending on your personal computing configuration.
+This section takes an estimated 3-4 hours.
+The time commitment in this module can vary widely because you will be downloading and installing tools which can take more time depending on your personal computing configuration.

 - [Sign up for a FREE GitHub student account](https://education.github.com/pack)
 - [Install VSCode and Git](https://shanepanter.com/teaching/vscode-tips-and-tricks.html)
-- Complete the module reading Quiz (canvas)
+- Complete the module reading quiz (Canvas)
-- Complete the history of version control essay (canvas)
+- Complete the history of version control essay (Canvas)

 Getting a GitHub Student Developer pack requires that you use your University email address!
 It may take a few days for GitHub to approve